Grazen0/grazen0.github.io/content/posts/anecdote-on-memory-ownership-in-c.md

 }
 ```

 ...I had essentially created a very strange ownership model where `GameBoy` sort-of-but-not-completely owned `rom`.
-The data of `rom` itself was (kind of?) owned outside of `GameBoy`, but it was also being freed by `GameBoy`.
+The data of `rom` itself was (kind of?) owned outside `GameBoy`, but it was also being freed by `GameBoy`.
 Weird.

 My solution was essentially this: